Rajshahi Division Bangladesh Travel Guide

 Limited options.
 Some mid-range restaurants might offer basic Chinese, Thai, or Indian dishes adapted to local tastes.

-Authentic Western cuisine is very rare outside of a few high-end hotels in Dhaka.
+Authentic Western cuisine is very rare outside of a few high-high-end accommodations in Dhaka.

 Predominantly Bangladeshi and Hindu, with local adaptations of Chinese/Thai.

-Rice, fish from rivers and lakes, lentils, plus seasonal variations vegetables form the core of most meals.
+Rice, freshwater fish, lentils, and seasonal vegetables form the core of most meals.

-Region's agricultural bounty has an impact on the fresh and diverse local diet.
+Region's agricultural bounty influences the crisp and diverse local diet.

 Cumin, coriander, turmeric, chili, ginger, garlic contribute to complex flavors.